General Agreement on Trade in Services (GATS) of the WTO

 What is the GATS?

 The law of the WTO is by far the main component of international trade law.
-The WTO is constituted of several trade agreements pertaining to trade in goods (GATT 1994), intellectual property (TRIPS), and services trade.
+The WTO is constituted of several trade agreements pertaining to trade in goods (GATT 1994), intellectual property (TRIPS), and services.
 The latter is the General Agreement on Trade in Services (GATS).
 The GATS is the largest agreement covering all services in a comprehensive manner - just as the WTO is the largest trade body.
 Other international agreements either cover only some services (e.g. maritime transport, telecommunication, postal services, air transport) or, if they are comprehensive, have a more limited membership, such as free trade agreements (FTA) or regional trade agreements (RTA).
 Switzerland is a Member of the WTO and consequently a Member of the GATS.

 The main obligations of the GATS are market access and national treatment, as well as the most-favoured-nation obligation.
-Market access and national treatment commitments are undertaken by each Member's individually in a Member specific schedule of commitments.
+Market access and national treatment commitments are undertaken by each Member individually in a Member specific schedule of commitments.
 The other GATS obligations are found in the main body of the Agreement or its numerous annexes, and apply equally to all WTO Members.
 You can download the text of the GATS by clicking here:

 With the entry into force of the GATS early 1995 Switzerland has undertaken a wide range of commitments covering substantially all economically relevant services sectors.
 They were enhanced by commitments undertaken in the late 1990s as a result of negotiations on financial services, telecommunications services and Mode 4.
 It is not easy to get a global overview of GATS schedules indeed.
-To allow just that, Switzerland has developped a quantitative methodology to produce a graphical translation of any schdule of commitments (you will find on this site a description of the Swiss methodology, in document TN/S/W/51.
+To allow just that, Switzerland has developped a quantitative methodology to produce a graphical translation of any schedule of commitments (you will find on this site a description of the Swiss methodology in document TN/S/W/51).
 The GATS schedule of specific commitments of Switzerland as well as its graphical representation are found here: